maarten-pennings/CCS811/README.md

 ### CCS811
-Connect the official ams CCS811 module (also has ENS210) as follows
+Connect the official ams CCS811 module, which also has an ENS210, as follows

 ![wiring CCS811](wire-ccs811.jpg)

-This board only features a CCS811
+An alternative is a CCS811-only board (without and ENS210).
+Wire it as follows

 ![Wiring CCS811](wire-ccs811only.jpg)